-The libraries provide a complete range of services including circulation, reference, research and clinical information, access to electronic databases and the internet, instructional programs, and interlibrary loan document delivery
+The libraries provide a complete range of services including reference, research and clinical information, access to electronic databases and the internet, instructional programs, and interlibrary loan,

-Many of the library's collections are available online 24/7 and can be accessed through the library website.
+Most of the library's collections are available online 24/7 and can be accessed through the library website.
 Discipline specific books and journals can be found through the library's United Search interface located on the library home page.
-E-resources are available remotely by logging in through the library home page or by using the UT HAS VPN.
-Requests for materials not owned by the library can be placed through interlibrary loan at no cost.
-Complete information on loan periods, rules and charges may be obtained when registering for borrowing privileges.
-(Due to COVID-19, check out of physical items is currently unavailable).
+E-resources are available remotely by logging in through the library home page or by using the UT Health SA VPN.
+Requests for print materials located off site or materialsnot owned by the library can be placed through interlibrary loan.
+Complete information on loan periods, rules and charges may be obtained when registering for interlibrary loan.
 The library also has two virtual interview rooms located on the third floor that are reservable and available for use by house staff.
 Each room is equipped with a desktop computer, webcam, surface microphone and speaker.
 The computers have the necessary software (Zoom, Skype, Microsoft Team, Cisco Webex) installed for virtual meeting use.

 Study space is available in the Briscoe Library.
-Computers, study carels, collaborative and individual study tables, and comfortable seating can be found throughout the library.
+Computers, study carrels, collaborative and individual study tables, and comfortable seating can be found throughout the library.
 Use of library computers or Wi-Fi requires a campus network login.

-A Librarian is on-call Monday thru Friday, 8 a.m. -5 p.m. for quick reference and research support and can be contacted by phone, email, or chat.
+A Librarian is on-call Monday thru Friday, 9 a.m. - 5 p.m. for quick reference and research support and can be contacted by phone, email, or chat.
 House Staff may contact the School of Medicine (SOM) liaison librarian for assistance with literature searches on clinical, research, and education topics.

-The library's instructional program includes orientation for House Staff, as well as workshops on database searching for research and evidence-based medicine articles, locating medical information on the web, using End Note, RefWorks, or other reference management software.
+The library's instructional program includes orientation for House Staff, as well as workshops on database searching for research and evidence-based medicine articles, locating medical information on the web, and the use of reference management software (End Note or Zotero).
 Orientation and classes, including virtual consultations, can be scheduled by request through the SOM library liaison.
-One-on-one instruction and assistance in the use of library materials, including electronic and print resources, is available.
-The SOM Liaison Librarian contact information regarding library hours, chat, and library services may be found on the UT Health San Antonio Library Get Help web page.
+The SOM liaison librarian can help locate specific materials and assist with interlibrary loan requests as well as provide one-on-one instructions and assist in the use of library materials, including electronic resources.
+Liaison librarian contact information and information regarding library hours, chat, and library services may be found at UT Health San Antonio Library Get Help web page.